ml-archive/readme/Documentation/how-to-support-emojis.md

 ### How to enable utf8mb4 support on Vapor?

-If your project is deployed to Vapor Cloud, then `utf8mb4` will be the default type.
+If your project is deployed to Vapor Cloud, then `utf8mb4` will be the default encoding on `VARCHAR` fields.